Louisiana Bridge Program

 About the Program

-LA Bridge supports participating hospitals to build strong linkages to community providers so that individuals receive timely, compassionate care in the EDs and have clear pathways to outpatient MOUD.
-By reducing stigma and providing care coordination, the program meets people where they are and helps people feel more comfortable seeking help for substance use.
+LA Bridge supports participating hospitals in building strong linkages with community providers so that individuals receive timely, compassionate care in the EDs and have clear pathways to outpatient MOUD.
+By reducing stigma and coordinating care, the program meets people where they are and helps them feel more comfortable seeking help for substance use.

-LA Bridge creates a compassionate pathway to effective addiction treatments through 3 critical components:
+LA Bridge creates a compassionate pathway to effective addiction treatments through three critical components:

-Networking icon Connection to Care and Community: Trained Substance Use Navigators connect patients to ongoing care in the community providing a warm walk through services as well as take home naloxone.
+Networking icon Connection to Care and Community: Trained substance use navigators connect patients to ongoing care in the community, providing warm walk-through services and take-home naloxone.

-hospital icon Culture of Care: Creating a welcoming hospital culture that offers treatment without stigma, building trust, and leading with respect.
+hospital icon Culture of Care: Creating a welcoming hospital culture that offers treatment without stigma, builds trust, and leads with respect.

-In hospitals with the LA Bridge Program, Substance Use Navigators (SUNs) and clinical teams work together to offer evidence‑based care, including medications for opioid use disorder, overdose prevention education including access to naloxone, and assistance with discharge planning and bridge to outpatient care.
+In hospitals with the LA Bridge Program, substance use navigators (SUNs) and clinical teams work together to offer evidence‑based care, including medications for opioid use disorder; overdose prevention education, including access to naloxone; and assistance with discharge planning and bridging to outpatient care.

 SUNs also provide post‑discharge follow‑up to patients and their families to promote ongoing engagement in treatment and the use of overdose prevention strategies.
 By linking patients to the appropriate level of care, SUNs offer individuals choices and support as they work toward their own recovery goals.